Skip to content

 7.2

-A loan agreement is valid for three months, counting from when the applicant is first given notice, unless otherwise stated.
+An accepted loan is valid for three months from when the applicant is first given notice, unless otherwise stated.

 7.3

-The Fund reserves the right to decline loan applications based on the loan committee's assessment and the Fund's interests as a lender.
+The Fund reserves the right to decline a aloan application based on the loan committee's assessment and the fund's interests as a lender.

 8. Cost of loan undertaking